-Threatened Grey-headed Flying-foxes and micro-bats regularly fly over this property, and there are OEH BioNet records of these species occurring in the locality.
-There is a large amount foraging habitat for these species in the locality.
-The vegetation along the cliff line contain potential foraging habitat for these species.
-There is no evidence of any roosting at the site.
+Threatened Grey-headed Flying-foxes regularly fly over this property.
+There are OEH BioNet records of these species occurring in the locality.
+There is a large amount foraging habitat in the locality for these species.
+No evidence of any flying-foxes or microbats roosting at the site.

 Approximately ten years ago, the local population of Eastern Pygmy Possum and Brown Antechinus became extinct, and the local population of native Bush Rat population became non-viable or locally extinct.
-The Sydney Harbour Federation Trust employed the conservation group, Australian Wildlife Conservancy to manage the fauna on part of North

-Head.
-As part of their management, in collaboration with Sydney University, they reintroduced the Eastern Pygmy Possum, Brown Antechinus and the native Bush Rat to North Head.
+The Sydney Harbour Federation Trust in collaboration with Sydney University, then reintroduced the Eastern Pygmy Possum, Brown Antechinus and the native Bush Rat to North Head.
 The three species are all breeding, and the local populations are becoming established, with the Bush Rat population being the most successful.
-So far as they are outcompeting the introduced Black Rat and now the population covers most of North Head.
+So far as they are out competing the introduced Black Rat and now the population covers most of North Head.